 Canker (trichomoniasis) is probably the most common disease affecting our birds throughout the world.

 Avian veterinarians can often find the carrier birds by doing a crop-wash and finding the organism under the microscope.
 However, the bird with liver abscess may escape detection.
 Because the disease is so common, breeders should look to treating their flocks to either eradicate the organism or stop it from entering their stock.
-Treatment of choice is Ronivet-S. Unlike earlier treatments, this in-water medication will not cause infertility, neurological problems or reduce performance.
-In fact, the drug has no reported side effects (even at excessively high dose rates) and can be used all year round including the breeding season when birds have young in the nest.
-We like to treat all birds 2 weeks after they have fleged the nest, this has stopped birds dying at 10 to 12 weeks old.
+Treat with an in water Anti-protozoal Medication.
+Unlike earlier treatments, these in-water medication will not cause infertility, neurological problems or reduce performance.
+In fact, these Medications have no reported side effects (even at excessively high dose rates) and can be used all year round including the breeding season when birds have young in the nest.
+We like to treat all birds 2 weeks after they have fledged the nest, this has stopped birds dying at 10 to 12 weeks old.